Spending 3 days in Paris? Here’s a ready-to-use itinerary for you!

 Discover The Sacré-Cœur Basilica

 At the top of Montmartre hill, you will find the Sacré-Cœur or the “big meringue” among locals.
-This dazzling 19th-century church is one of the most iconic spots in all of Paris.
+This dazzling 19th-century church is one of the most iconic spots in all of the city.
+And, it is one of the best things to do in Paris.

 It boasts stunning architecture and rich history in tandem with the title of the second tallest spot in all of Paris.
 Therefore, you will not only enjoy the building itself but also see sweeping views of the entire city.